RHIT-CSSE/csse332/Homework/ProcessLab/README.md

       *Data* folder and expected output is captured in *EXPECTED\_OUTPUT.txt*.

 When you compile these files, be sure to pass the "-ggdb" flag to gcc or it won't include debugging information.
+We're not going to require you to build a makefile or be efficient about this, so the simplest way is something like:

+      gcc -ggdb *.c -o csf-main

 1. (5 points)
   `csf-main` does not work as intended.
 In fact, in it's